Defence Analyst For Rejuvenating Spirit Of 6th September To Thwart Cross-border Threats - UrduPoint

 Defence Analyst For Rejuvenating Spirit Of 6th September To Thwart Cross-border Threats

-Defence Analyst, Lieutenant General (Retd) Amjad Shoaib, on Tuesday underlined the need for rejuvenating the spirit of September 6, 1965 among the nation to thwart existing threats, emanating from across the eastern and western borders

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Sep, 2020 ) :Defence Analyst, Lieutenant General (Retd) Amjad Shoaib, on Tuesday underlined the need for rejuvenating the spirit of September 6, 1965 among the nation to thwart existing threats, emanating from across the eastern and western borders.
+ISLAMABAD, Sep 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :Defence Analyst, Lieutenant General (Retd) Amjad Shoaib has underlined the need for rejuvenating the spirit of September 6, 1965 among the nation to thwart existing threats, emanating from across the eastern and western borders.

 Talking to APP, he said, "Their [India] Chief of Army Staff had claimed [at that time] that his force will get to Lahore immediately and early in the morning, he will be able to go to Lahore Gym-Khana and had his breakfast there.
 This was the dream he could not fulfill."
 The analyst said Pakistan army quickly moved from the cantonment areas and defended the motherland as soon it learned that India had launched an attack on Pakistan without declaring a war.